mrkhntr/C2MIPsASM/README.md

 The key to translating `if-then-else` control flow is understanding the need to inverse logic.
 The reasons we need to apply inverse logic to our conditionals from C to Assembly is because assembly instructions are executed linearly in order.
 Therefore, we want to see if we need to skip a section of our code. *When the statement in our condition is false we do not execute the next line(s)* we either jump to the next condition or exit the if statement.
 If this is confusing, hopefully the examples will clarify.

 ********************************************************************************
+Using the knowledge of inverse logic we are ready to start with our first design pattern.
 #### C `if-then-else`
 ```c
 int a = 10;